Battle of Tours: Strategic analysis

 Both Hallam and Watson argue that had Charles failed, there was no remaining force to protect Western Europe.
 Hallam perhaps said it best: "It may justly be reckoned among those few battles of which a contrary event would have essentially varied the drama of the world in all its subsequent scenes: with Marathon, Arbela, the Metaurus, Châlons and Leipzig."

 Strategically, and tactically, Charles probably made the best decision he could in waiting until his enemies least expected him to intervene, and then marching by stealth to catch them by surprise at a battlefield of his choosing.
 Probably he and his own men did not realize the seriousness of the battle they had fought, as one historian put it: "few battles are remembered over 1,000 years after they are fought, but the Battle of [Tours-Poitiers] is an exception ...
 Charles Martel turned back a Muslim raid that had it been allowed to continue, might have conquered Gaul."
-Roger Collins disputes interpretations of ever-expanding Umayyad forces, reminding their internal cohesion problems and the capture of Autun in 725, when the Burgundian stronghold was captured and sacked, then just abandoned by Anbasa's raiding forces.

 Victory for Charles Martel

 Umayyad retreat and second invasion

 The Umayyad army retreated south over the Pyrenees.
 Charles continued to expand south in subsequent years.
 After the death of Odo (c.
 735), who had reluctantly acknowledged Charles' suzerainty in 719, Charles wished to unite Odo's duchy to himself and went there to elicit the proper homage of the Aquitanians.
-But the nobility proclaimed Hunald, Odo's son, as the Duke, and Charles recognized his legitimacy when the Umayyads entered Provence as part of an alliance with Duke Maurontus the next year.
+But the nobility proclaimed Hunald, Odo's son, as the duke, and Charles recognized his legitimacy when the Umayyads entered Provence as part of an alliance with Duke Maurontus the next year.

 Hunald, who originally resisted acknowledging Charles as an overlord, soon had little choice.
-He acknowledged Charles as his overlord, albeit not for long, and Charles confirmed his Duchy.
+He acknowledged Charles as his overlord, albeit not for long, and Charles confirmed his duchy.